-Download CSOC Protect Notice, Drive-by Downloads (PDF), updated December 2012
+Download ACSC Protect: Drive-by Downloads (PDF), December 2012

 - Cyber adversaries are increasingly using drive-by download techniques to deliver malicious software that compromises agency networks.
 This document explains how drive-by downloads operate and how the risk of compromise from these techniques can be mitigated.
 It is intended to assist IT Security Advisors in protecting their networks.